 Vitamin B12 (cobalamin) supplementation can cost as little as $2 a year.

-And if you’re new to the issue, please see my blog post Vegan B12 Deficiency: Putting It into Perspective for some background.
-If you’re that much of a nutrinerd to enjoy these derivations, see my nine-part video series on vitamin D starting with Vitamin D Recommendations Changed.
-If you’d rather just cut to the chase, see my recommendations here.
-As always these are just a few of the 1,500 or so topics I have videos about.
+And if you’re new to the issue, see my blog post, Vegan B12 Deficiency: Putting It into Perspective, for some background.
+If you’re that much of a nutri-nerd to enjoy these derivations, see my nine-part video series on vitamin D, starting with Vitamin D Recommendations Changed.
+If you’d rather just cut to the chase, see my Optimum Nutrition Recommendations.